yuanxun-yx/5-stage-pipeline-cpu/README.md

 - program: test assembly program and its binary file
 - constraint: xdc constraint file
 - simulation: Verilog CPU simulation files & wave configuration file

+## Requirements

+`makefile` in this repository is only tested on Windows.
+Please make sure Vivado is installed and added to `PATH`.

 ## Debug VGA